On Embedding problem of linear fractional maps on the unit ball of $\mathbb{C}^{N}$: Introduction

-A continuous semigroup $\left\{ \varphi_{t}\right\} $ of $H\left( B_{N}\right) $ in $B_{N}$ is a continuous homomorphism from the additive semigroup of non-negative real numbers into the composition semigroup of all holomorphic self-maps of $B_{N}$ endowed with the compact-open topology (Definition \ref{defofsemigroup}).
-As for theories about semigroups in the unit disc $\mathbb{D}$ which has been deeply studied and applied in many different contexts, we refer the reader to Shoikhet \cite{S} and references therein.
+A continuous semigroup $\left\{ \varphi_{t}\right\} $ of holomorphic mappings on a domain $D$ of $\mathbb{C}^{N}$ is a continuous homomorphism from the additive semigroup of non-negative real numbers into the composition semigroup of all holomorphic self-maps of $D$ endowed with the compact-open topology.
+To each continuous semigroup $\left\{ \varphi_{t}\right\} $ there corresponds exactly a holomorphic vector field $F:D\rightarrow\mathbb{C}^{N}$ such that

-As to semigroup of linear fractional self-maps in the case of higher dimension, Bracci and co-workers \cite{BCM1} gave a complete classification up to conjugation of continuous semigroups of linear fractional self-maps of $B_{N} $, and in \cite{BCM2}, they characterized the infinitesimal generator of a semigroup of linear fractional self-maps of $B_{N}$ and solved the embedding problem on $\mathbb{D}$ from a dynamical point of view.

-In this paper, we considered the embedding problem for semigroups of linear fractional self-maps on $B_{N}$.
-This problem may be completely solved when the linear fractional self-map $\varphi$ is elliptic.
-In the non-elliptic cases, some sufficient conditions about the embedding problem were given when $\varphi$ is normal.
-According to these conditions, the embedding problem when the dimension $N=2$ could be solved.
-These conditions also give an answer to the embedding problem when the linear fractional self-map was an automorphism.
+The vector field $F$ is called the infinitesimal generator of the semigroup.
+For the theory of continuous semigroups we refer to books by Engel and Nagel \cite{EN1,EN2} and Shoikhet \cite{S}.